wernsey/Jatalog/README.md

 In the above example, the variable `Me` is bound to the value `bob`, so the `statement.execute(...)` line is equivalent to executing the query `sibling(bob, You)?`.

-In addition Jatalog implements some built-in predicates: equals "=", not equals "<>", greater than ">", greater or equals ">=", less than "<" and less or equals "<=".

-Jatalog has the `~` symbol for retracting facts form the database.
-For example, the statement `planet(pluto)~` will retract the fact that `pluto` is a `planet`.

-The retract query can contain variables and multiple clauses: The statement `thing(N, X), X > 5~` will delete all _things_ from the database where `X` is greater than 5.
-The syntax comes from [rack], but it is unclear whether other Datalog implementations use it.

 The Javadoc documentation contains more information and the unit tests in the `src/test` directory contain some more examples.